Dingjie-Wang/Manual-for-running-IDP-pipeline/README.md

 $ ls -lht data <br>

 # 1. Correct errors in long reads using short reads
 The first step is to perform error correction on long reads using long and short reads combined.
-We have included both ColoRMap, LoRDEC and LSC software that can accomplish this step.
-I recommend ColoRMap and LoRDEC for speed and comparable performance on larger datasets. <br>
+We have included both FMLRC, LoRDEC ColoRMap and LSC software that can accomplish this step.
+I recommend FMLRC and LoRDEC for speed and comparable performance on larger datasets.
+A comparative evaluation for all hybrid error correction method see the paper: https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1605-z <br>
-(1) ColoRMap is available at:  https://github.com/sfu-compbio/colormap <br>
+(1) FMLRC is available at: https://github.com/holtjma/fmlrc <br>
 (2) LoRDEC is available at: http://www.atgc-montpellier.fr/lordec/ <br>
 (3) LSC is available at: http://augroup.org/LSC/LSC <br>
+(4) ColoRMap is available at:  https://github.com/sfu-compbio/colormap <br>

 As an example, in the following, I will show how to run ColoRMap software for error correction in long reads, which includes the following steps:
 ## (1) Installation <br>